Vocal Congruence Project Logo

-Congruence is defined as "agreement or harmony; compatibility."
-Our mission is to help people find vocal congruence — the sense that their voice and speech accurately reflect who they are — which has a proven positive impact on mental wellbeing.
+The Vocal Congruence Project (VCP) is a collection of free resources to help people find vocal congruence — the sense that their voice and speech accurately reflect who they are.
+This has a proven positive impact on mental wellbeing.

 Provider Map